nwg-piotr/swayinfo/README.md

 is all you need.
 It should work well on both sway and i3.
 Otherwise you may temporarily use the old [wsdnames.py](https://github.com/nwg-piotr/swayinfo/blob/master/wsdnames.py) script.

+*NOTE: it's strongly recommended to use i3ipc-python v2.0.1.
+The old wsdnames.py script contains a bug which may cause looping on i3.
+Since all my machines already run v2.0.1, the bug won't be fixed.*

 **i3ipc-python 1.7.1 crashes on the 'binding' event in Sway**

 That's why in the old version of the script ([wsdnames.py](https://github.com/nwg-piotr/swayinfo/blob/master/wsdnames.py))